 The Final Report of the Royal Commission was tabled in Parliament on 17 November 2017.
 Since that time, there has been an obvious lack of will to implement many of the worthy recommendations.
 Sadly, this is a situation that has coincided with the publication of appalling statistics in relation to the number of Aboriginal children in custody in the Northern Territory.
 In mid-2018 it was widely reported that 100% of children in detention in the Northern Territory were Aboriginal.

-The Royal Commission was conducted in challenging circumstances.
+The Royal Commission into the Protection and Detention of Children in the Northern Territory was conducted in challenging circumstances.
 Time pressures and limited political focus placed pressure on children, families, Elders, carers, workers, lawyers, and many more to participate in often strained, intense, and emotionally charged hearings.
 Many overcame emotional, language and geographical barriers to make sure their stories were told.
 Some did not have a choice.
 The commitment and dedication required by many involved took an enormous emotional toll.
 It is not difficult to imagine the deep hurt and disappointment that followed the lack of positive outcomes following the publication of recommendations.

 The decision of Binsaris v Northern Territory HCA 22, published by the High Court of Australia on 3 June 2020, concerned one of the incidents that led to the establishment of the Royal Commission, and events that occurred in the Behavioural Management Unit (‘BMU’) at Don Dale on 21 August 2014.